 Figure 4 Code fragment showing how to start emulation

 The VirtualISO14443Part4TypeATarget() constructor can take three parameters.
 The first is an instance of a class that implements the VirtualISO14443Part4TargetCallback interface which is where the processing of events presented to the virtual card takes place.
-The second parameter becomes the identifier that uniquely identifies the virtual card whilst the third can be used to present “historical bytes” to the reader when the virtual card is detected.
+The second parameter is actually ignored by the system and only exists in the API in order that it remain compatible with older versions of the API where it once had a purpose.
+The third parameter can be used to present “historical bytes” to the reader when the virtual card is detected.
 This is information that can be used to further characterise the capabilities of the virtual card – we don’t use them in this example.